Tokens of your appreciation and love

 For many women, the fathers on their gift lists present the biggest gift giving challenges.
 Men don't seem to have this problem.
 Being of the male species themselves, they usually have special insight into what their dads would enjoy.

-Dad's Own Web Page - Use your scanner and computer skills to create a homepage devoted to all Dad's many interests.
+Dad's Own Web Page - Use your computer skills to create a webpage devoted to all Dad's many interests.
 Include pictures of his children, hobbies and accomplishments.
 Tell how proud you are of him and how grateful you feel to have him as your father.
-After you've uploaded the site with the help of your Internet Service Provider, include the URL in a card telling Dad to visit that webpage for a special surprise.
+After you've uploaded the site, include the URL in a card telling Dad to visit that webpage for a special surprise.

 The Gift of a Clean House - If your dad lives alone, housecleaning may not be high on his list of priorities.
 If possible, surprise him by giving his home a good, thorough cleaning while he is away for a few days.
 Even if you can't surprise him, he is sure to enjoy the results when you finish.